Keysight/contact-information/README.md

+# Notice
+Keysight is hosting it's open source projects on Atlassian's Bitbucket at https://bitbucket.org/keysight/

 # contact-information
-send an email to pdl-public-github-repos@keysight.com
+to get more information about this space, please send an email to pdl-public-github-repos@keysight.com